What makes life worth living in the face of death?

-As we begin a new year, I am immensely grateful for the book, When Breath Becomes Air by Paul Kalanithi.
+As we begin a new year, I find myself deeply grateful for Paul Kalanithi’s When Breath Becomes Air.

-At the age of 36, on the verge of completing a decade's training as a neurosurgeon, Paul was diagnosed with inoperable lung cancer.
-He passed away a year later.
-The epilogue by his wife, Lucy, had me in tears for almost all of its thirty pages.
+Paul Kalanithi was just 36 when, nearing the end of a decade of training as a neurosurgeon, he was diagnosed with inoperable lung cancer.
+He died a year later.
+The epilogue, written by his wife Lucy, left me in tears for almost every one of its thirty pages.

 Benjamin